wsjk/Capstone_1/README.md

 1. Use sklearn.RandomizedSearchCV() to do some initial exploration of hyperparameter values
 2. Use sklearn.GridSearchCV() to fine tune the hyperparameters using the best parameter obtained from RandomSearchCV

 Step 1 of the training process is conducted in [`rf_randomsearchcv.py`](https://github.com/wsjk/Capstone_1/blob/master/src/model/rf_randomsearchcv.py).
-The hyperparameters varied in this process are:
+The hyperparameter values were chosen randomly within a specific range of values.
+The range of values for each hyperparameter are:

 ```bash
 param_grid = {